| |

 few months"?) your pup will suddenly

-be a full-grown DOG?
+be a full-grown dog?

-time in your life you really can't afford to
+This is one time in your life you really can't afford to

 procrastinate.
 After all, a puppy without